-If you have sudden sore throat along with a fever over 101°F (38.3°C,) you’re most probably suffering from strep throat.
-Usually, viral sore throat doesn’t come with a raging fever.
+If you have developed sudden sore throat along with a fever over 101°F (38.3°C), you’re most probably suffering from strep throat.

 3. Red & Swollen Tonsils With White Patches

-When you’re suffering due to Group A Streptococcus, then you may see red and swollen tonsils with white patches or streaks of pus.
-You may also have above signs with tonsillitis, but then you won’t be suffering from a fever.
+If you’re suffering due to Group A Streptococcus, then you may see red and swollen tonsils with white patches or streaks of pus.
+You may also have above signs with tonsillitis (8), but then you won’t be suffering from a fever.

 4. Swollen & Tender Lymph Nodes